Call (844) 468-2776

 Is Clover or Toast cheaper?

 It depends on what you count.
-Toast publishes a Starter Kit that starts at $0/month for 1-2 terminals and a Point of Sale tier starting at $69/month.
-Tech.co lists Clover's cheapest hospitality plan at $135/month and reports lower Clover transaction fees than Toast in its comparison.
-Clover can also be sold through reseller and merchant-services relationships, so restaurants should confirm their exact software, hardware, processing, and contract terms before deciding.
+Toast's public pricing page says pricing starts at $0/month, but upfront hardware and implementation costs vary by package and installation.
+Clover can be sold through reseller and merchant-services relationships, so restaurants should confirm exact software, hardware, processing, delivery, and contract terms before deciding.

 Who is Toast's biggest competitor?